x-vina-x/GiraffeTest/README.md

         - Netflix & Chill is NC (great name for an ice cream btw)

 How to run:

 The program is written in java.
 After compiling the program, the terminal will prompt you for your order.
-THe order format needs to be in the format of Flavour Type and then the amount.
+The order format needs to be in the format of Flavour Type and then the amount.

 Example: CC 5 is an order for 5 Cookies & Cream, which should return 45, as 4 of the ice creams are at full price (10.00) and one at half priced (5.00).